College football winners and losers for Week 12: Which teams can make the playoff?

 Heisman watch

 1. QB Trevor Lawrence, Clemson; 1,833 yards, 17 TDs, 2 INTs passing; 71 yards, 4 TDs rushing.
-He’s back.
 Lawrence missed two games with a positive coronavirus test and then Clemson had an open date last weekend.
-Lawrence and the Tigers head to Florida State to renew a rivalry that not long ago served as the real ACC title game.
-Not anymore.
+With Saturday’s postponement against Florida State, Lawrence and the Tigers won’t play again until they host Pittsburgh next Saturday.
 (Last week: 1)

 2. QB Justin Fields, Ohio State; 908 yards, 11 TDs, 0 INTs passing; 57 yards, 2 TDs rushing.
 Fields and the Buckeyes lost a game because of Maryland’s virus outbreak last week, but they’ll return to play for a top-10 matchup with Indiana.
 (LW: 2)